LeedsJohn/Rubiks-Cube/README.txt

 game and call it John Cuber X-Treme (just because it's such a ridiculous name).
 I finally have the ability to bring that joke to life!

+While I enjoy solving this Rubik's Cube, I believe it also serves as proof that the Rubik's Cube can be made more accessible.
+When I was younger, I found that it was incredibly difficult to learn how to solve the Rubik's Cube.
+This is an interactive way to learn, and in addition, mistakes are not an issue as you can easily reset.
+This can also serve as a replacement to a physical Rubik's Cube if someone struggles to come by one for any reason.

 I would like to thank John Zelle for graphics.py and Professor Janet Davis for inspiring my Button class and for her help and guidance in this project and throughout the semester.